josephwright/josephwright.github.io/_posts/2011-11-06-writing-a-curriculum-vitae-in-latex-part-2.md

 \setsansfont[Ligatures = TeX]{TeX Gyre Adventor}
 \setmonofont[Ligatures = TeX]{Inconsolata}
 ```
 Here, as well as loading the fonts I like, I've set up to use lower case (old style) numbers as recommend by [Bringhurst](http://www.amazon.com/Elements-Typographic-Style-Robert-Bringhurst/dp/0881792063).
-I've also included a [‘magic’ comment](/2011/03/24/texworks-magic-comments/) to let my [editor](http://www.texdev.net/?s=texworks) know to use LuaLaTeX.
+I've also included a ['magic' comment](/2011/03/24/texworks-magic-comments/) to let my [editor](http://www.texdev.net/?s=texworks) know to use LuaLaTeX.
 You might wonder about the `draft` option: I'll come back to that later.

 As I say, I want microtypography set up, so do